Towards a Safe Reopening Plan for FCPS

 Throughout the course of the COVID-19 pandemic, FCFT union members have consistently advocated for a safe school reopening that safeguards our school staff, students, and families, while maintaining educational continuity and equity.
 We want kids back in school as quickly as possible, but that means we must do it as safely as possible.

-Please read below for statements from our union.
-Union members continue to engage daily with community members and school leaders.
-When school staff have voice in the process, we achieve the best outcomes.
+Union members continue to engage daily with community members and school and county leaders.
+When school staff have voice in the process, we achieve the best outcomes for students.

 FCFT's 11 Pillars of a Safe Reopening